duan2071/tof_process_public/box_measure/Xavier/README.md

 The camera should be positioned about one meter from the ground.

-The box needs to be netween 1 meter and 3 meters from the camera.
+The box needs to be between 1 meter and 3 meters from the camera.
 These limitations are due to the camera running in the medium range mode.

-The box shoul be centered in the field of view of the camera.
+The box should be centered in the field of view of the camera.

 The box dimensions should be between 20 cm and 90 cm.